flare-foundation/FTSO-price-provider/README.md

 - `whitelist` - Defines whether whitelist procedure should be executed at the beginning of the run.
 Usually should be set to true at least for the first run.
 - `trusted` - Defines whether the address of the data provider is trusted.
 Trusted providers are
 - `gasPrice` - Gas price for transactions sent (submits and reveals).
+- `symbolPrefix` - Prefix for symbols of currencies.
+Use `test` for testnets and empty string for mainnet.
 - `priceProviderList` - A list of price provider data.
 Each object has the following parameters:
   - `symbol` - FAsset which price will be submitted/revealed (eg. FXRP, FLTC, etc.)
   - `decimals` - Number of decimals (default: 5).